-One of the hardest parts of writing a fictional story is figuring out what to do for the first sentence.
+One of the hardest parts of writing a fictional story is figuring out what to write in the opening sentence.
 How do you write something that will instantly intrigue and excite your readers?

 Dialogue isn’t the most common way to begin a story, but it is definitely one of the easiest ways.
 All you have to do is jump right into a conversation; it’s that simple.
 But you do need to make sure you jump to the right point in a conversation because if you start in a place or topic related to something else already discussed in the conversation, it might not make sense to your readers.